Fredrum/rpi_v4l2_tests/README.md

-Please let me know if you can spot things that are incorrect or that can be improved!
+Please let me know if you can spot bits that are incorrect or that can be improved!

-Cheer!
+Cheers!